Jesseekoh/Daily/logs.md

 **Today**: I plan on covering the 9th part of Asabeneh's "30 Days Of JavaScript" challenge.
 The topic for today is "Higher Order Functions".

 **Reflections**: Today, I learnt what higher order functions are.
 I also learnt to use methods like filter, every, reduce and some.
 I learned about explicit return arrow functions.
+I couldn't complete all the exercise from chapter 9.

+## 23.08.22

+**Previously**: I learnt about higher order functions, callbacks and some array methods.

+**Today**: I plan on completing yesterdays exercises.

+**Reflections**: I finally completed the exercises with some help from my older brother.